Source-It-Fresh/.github/profile/README.md

 People who want freedom of choice in what they consume and what they produce.
 It's for people who want to be pioneers of the transformation we most definitely need for the coming years.

-If you're still sceptical about where we are in the global scheme of things..
+If you're still sceptical about where we are in the global scheme of things...

-Let's start with a few questions.. and let's apply the Qui Bono (to whom is it a benefit?) principle.
+Let's start with a few questions... and let's apply the Qui Bono (to whom is it a benefit?) principle.

 If the food you eat makes you sick, who benefits?
 If local regenerative farms are stifled and big ag promoted, who benefits?
 If policies and regulations threaten the livelyhoods of local farmers, who benefits?
 We could go on and on with this but you get the drift.
 Try it yourself with ANY of the measures introduced by the powers that be.